Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 - If the device did not join a ZipKey network, do you want to use SoftAP to push private network credentials to the device, or do you have an alternative local onboarding process (e.g. sounds or BLE)?

-Cirrent provides an SDK for iOS, Android and Web that supports all of these use cases easing the development effort to deliver a mobile app with the seamless onboarding experience for ZipKey-enabled devices, whether in range or out of range of ZipKey networks.
+Cirrent provides an SDK for iOS, Android and Web that supports all of these use cases easing the development effort to deliver a mobile app with the seamless onboarding experience for ZipKey-enabled devices, whether they are in range or out of range of ZipKey networks.

 Example Application Flow